A deep learning approach to clustering visual arts: Results

 A more complete assessment was made by analyzing the composition of the clusters and visualizing artworks belonging to each cluster.
 To this end, in Fig.~\ref{fig:3-clusters} and Fig.~\ref{fig:8-clusters} we show some exemplary images from the clusters found by {\sf DELIUS} when $k=3$ and $k=8$.
 It can be seen that in the case of three clusters (Fig.~\ref{fig:3-clusters}), {\sf DELIUS} separated the dataset into three macro-categories: drawings and illustrations in a cluster; portraits and, more generally, paintings depicting people in a second cluster; finally, landscapes and cityscapes in the third cluster.
-When eight clusters are considered (Fig.~\ref{fig:8-clusters}), the model further fragments the data into groups showing homogeneous characteristics: the drawings and illustrations are separated into two distinct clusters; the works depicting people are divided into portraits only, genre paintings and religious paintings; finally, a clearer separation was made between landscapes, cityscapes and still lifes.
+When eight clusters are considered (Fig.~\ref{fig:8-clusters}), the model further fragments the data into groups showing homogeneous characteristics: the drawings and illustrations are separated into two distinct clusters; the works depicting people are divided into portraits only, genre paintings, and religious paintings; finally, a clearer separation was made between landscapes, cityscapes and still lifes.
 As the number of clusters grows, {\sf DELIUS} separates artworks into smaller and smaller groups that share visual similarities.
+Interestingly, the clusters found tend to reflect some known artistic influences and connections between artists.
+For example, sketches and studies by Duerer and Da Vinci, known to have contributed significantly to Renaissance,\footnote{\url{https://en.wikipedia.org/wiki/Renaissance}} appear in the same cluster.
+Likewise, the model tends to group religious paintings\footnote{\url{https://en.wikipedia.org/wiki/Religious_art}} by artists such as Pontormo and van Eyck, as well as cityscapes and landscapes by Monet and Manet.\footnote{\url{https://en.wikipedia.org/wiki/Impressionism}}